Bukit Bintang vacation rentals

 Kuala Lumpur’s proximity to the equator means year-round weather conditions in the city remain consistent, with minor variations.
 The city’s tropical climate experiences hot temperatures and high humidity, with relatively moderate rainfall in the summer.
 Conversely, the winters bring wetter conditions, roughly doubling the amount of rain compared to the summer, which tapers in spring — ensuring the need for a light waterproof layer no matter what time of year you visit.
 Thanks to its diverse population, Kuala Lumpur hosts a variety of celebrations, holidays, and religious gatherings throughout the year.
 The Chinese New Year in February, the Songkran water festival for Thai New Year in April, and the Buddhist Wesak Day in May enliven the city streets with colorful displays and festive gatherings.

-What are the top things to do in Bukit Bintang?
+Top things to do in Bukit Bintang

 This iconic thoroughfare in the heart of Bukit Bintang is one of the top spots for street food in all of Malaysia.
 Locals flock to Jalan Alor for its selection of noodle dishes, satays, and fried sweets representing culinary traditions from across the globe.
 The endless rows of vendors and huge al fresco seating plazas under strings of red paper lanterns set you up for an unforgettable evening.